People > Faculty

 “I want each student to embrace the relevance of analysis and musicianship for every aspect of music-making.
 My classrooms are spaces for creative exploration, places where practical, technical, historical, and cultural understandings of music freely and deliberately mix.”

-At the Yale School of Music, Venturino is Assistant Professor, Adjunct, of Music Analysis and Musicianship.
+At the Yale School of Music, Venturino is Assistant Professor, Adj., of Music Analysis and Musicianship.
+She teaches core analysis and musicianship classes, as well as seminars focusing on twentieth- and twenty-first-century music.
 A dynamic and innovative teacher, Venturino is a recipient of the University of Rochester’s Educational IT Innovation Grant, Eastman’s TA Prize for Excellence in Teaching, and the Eastman Community Music School’s Jack L. Frank Award for Excellence in Teaching.
+She is currently on the faculty advisory board for Yale’s Poorvu Center for Teaching and Learning.